joshhn/mofo-email-subscriber/README.md

-A website for DePauw Management Fellows students subscribes to Internship Spotlight Newsletters on Mailchimp.
+A website for DePauw Management Fellows students to subscribe to Internship Spotlight Newsletters on Mailchimp.
 Deployed on [Adaptable.io](https://adaptable.io/)

 This website is used exclusively for Management Fellows students @ DePauw University, so it is not published.
 I've attached some photos below to show what the website looks like.